dramenti/jayscript/README.md

 So far, only strings and integers are supported as data types.

+Also, order of operations is not supported.
+You have to use parentheses for now.

+For example, you can't do x < 3 AND y < 5, as of now, you have to do

+(x < 3) AND (y < 5)

 Commands supported as of now, with syntax:

 SET [variable_name] [value] where value can be either an integer or string